 Upgrading IT systems is a great way for businesses to take advantage of the many automation capabilities that have been introduced in recent years.
 Automating mundane tasks like scheduling, maintenance and data entry helps employees refocus their time and energy on more value adding activities.

-Mainframe data—about customers, workflows, maintenance issues and more—often sits unused for years inside legacy systems.
-Mainframe modernization solutions that utilize new technologies like AI and machine learning can help leverage your company’s historical data and spot critical strategic insights.
+Mainframe data—about customers, workflows, maintenance issues and more—offers significant potential value for use in other systems.
+Mainframe modernization solutions that utilize new technologies like AI and machine learning can help leverage your company’s historical data in new ways, to uncover new strategic insights.

 While there are different approaches and strategies to mainframe modernization, at a fundamental level, they all involve the upgrading of existing IT systems and applications.
 Scope, scalability and other requirements can vary depending on business need, so it’s important for stakeholders to be in alignment on their expectations for a project, as well as its potential risks.